-Atlanta A DESCENDANT OF former slaves and A DESCENDANT OF former slaves and Civil War soldiers who fought for the North, Radcliffe Bailey is known for art that incorporates objects and themes from his own life and his fam-ily's history.
+A DESCENDANT OF former slav A DESCENDANT OF former slaves and Civil War soldiers who fought for the North, Radeliffe Balley is known for art that incorporates objects and themes from his own life and his fam-ily's history.
 At his Atlanta home, his work and his past are similarly inter-

-He lives on a heavily wooded, seven-acre lot in the Cascade Heights neighborhood, a middle- and upper-middle class area that's home to some middle class area that's home to some of the city's prominent African-Americans.
-Confederate and Union soldiers once marched during the Civil War through a trench on the property.
-Occasionally, Mr. Bailey said, he'll catch Civil War buffs in Confederate hats roaming the grounds.
-Also on the second is a careal wellow.
-19th see property is a small, yellow 19th-cen-tury home that was used for card-game playing by a previous owner, who lived in a large antebellum home across the street until she died at over 100 years old.
+He lives on a heavily wooded seven-ucre lot in the Cascade Heights neighborhood, a middle- and upper-middle class area that's home to some middle class area that's home to some of the city's prominent African-Ameri-cans.
+Confederate and Union soldiers once marched during the Givil War through a trench of the property.
+Oc-casionally, Mr. Balley said, be'll catch Civil War buffs in Confederate hats roxining the grounds.
+Also on the property is a small, yellow 19th-cen-tury bone that was used for card-game playing by a previous owner, who lived in a large antebellum home across the street until she died at over 100 years old.
 The land is also two blocks from Mr. Bailey's childhood home, where his parents still live.

-But the house breaks from the typical look of a history-seeped, South-ern residence.
-Made of glass, concrete and corrugated fiberglass, two boxy structures-a three-bedroom, 2,200square-foot home and a 2,000-square-foot studio-are connected by a second-story rectangle suspended a second-story rectangle suspended above an open space, revealing the woods behind it.
-Inside, low-profile couches are surrounded by white walls and floor-to-ceiling glass windows along the back.
+But the house breaks from the typ But the house breaks from the typ-ical look of a history-seeped, South-ern residence.
+Made of glass, concrete and corrugated fiberglass, two boxy structures-a three-bedroom, 2,200structures-a time-beardom, 2,200-square-foot studio-are connected by a second-story rectangle suspended above an open space, revealing the woods behind it.
+Inside, tow-profile couches are surrounded by white walls and floor-to-ceiling glass win-dows along the back.

-Most of Mr. Bailey's works were created in his studio, a windowless concrete room with a vaulted ceiling, connected to the house by a library that doubles as a guest room.
+Most of Mr. Bailey's works were created in his studio, a windowless concrete to his sauth, a vaulted ceiling, connected to the house by a library that doubles as a guest room.
 (He didn't want a lot of natural light, as he wasn't used to working in it and wanted to be able to control the lighting almost completely.)
-A Juliet balcony looks down on the space, which on a recent visit was filled with giant mixed-media paintings in various stages of completion, piles of black glitter and a large, mirrored alarters with a photo emulsion of a Civil War soldier on it.
+A Juliet balcony looks down on the space, baccoy loos awar on the space, which on a recent visit was filled with giant mixed-media paintings in various stages of completion, piles of black glitter and a large, mirrored laters with a photo omidoon of a Chel Was relative on h.